- Over 10,000+ Smokers Treated

 The low-level laser does not remove your psychological addiction to nicotine.
 Each client has a unique level to his/her addiction, so laser therapy cannot be guaranteed.
 Freedom will work closely with each client to support them in achieving their goals.

 What is the cost of the quit smoking laser therapy procedure and what is included?

 The cost of Freedom’s quit smoking laser therapy program is $349.
-In addition to the laser therapy treatment, you will receive a quit smoking support kit that includes a free book on nicotine addiction, commitment to success booklet, anti-smoking DVD’s, nicotine reduction control spray, additional quitting support materials, a thirty day supply of antioxidants, and additional support materials.
+In addition to the laser therapy treatment, clients receive a quit smoking support kit that includes a free book on nicotine addiction, commitment to success booklet, anti-smoking DVD’s, a homeopathic craving relief spray, additional quitting support materials, a thirty day supply of antioxidants, and additional support materials.
+Freedom Laser Therapy’s procedure is designed to free the smoker from nicotine addiction in one 30 minute session.
 The cost of a re-activator session is $50, if needed.
 Each additional session thereafter is $99.

 Accepting all major credit cards or cash.